 Texas Civic Ambassadors will be expected to conduct nonpartisan/bipartisan educational outreach activities on their campus or in their community.
 TCAs will be provided the most up-to-date information about the current state of civic life and will become leaders and innovators in driving the way we share information and engage every-day citizens in the vital work of self-governance.

-At the Leadership Summit, TCAs will build on what they learn and begin developing ideas and drafting plans alongside of program staff, mentors, and their fellow cohort.
-Plans can use a variety of different formats to reach their goal including in-person convenings, community / campus presentations, online / social media engagement, news and information sharing platforms, tabling, networking, and other creative methods.
-TCAs will be required to identify a faculty or staff mentor on their campus who will help support and guide their on campus / community activities.
+At the Leadership Summit in August, TCAs will build on what they learn and begin developing ideas and drafting plans alongside of program staff, mentors, and their fellow cohort.
+Plans can use a variety of different formats to reach their goal including in-person convenings, panel discussions, community deliberative dialogue events, community / campus presentations, and other creative methods.

 The Texas Civic Ambassadors Leadership Summit.